-During 2014, we continued reviewing all elements of our executive compensation program, including the function and design of our annual incentive bonus and equity incentive programs.
-We also continued to evaluate the need for revisions to our executive compensation program to ensure our program is competitive with the companies with which we compete for executive talent and is appropriate for a public company, including the extent to which our compensation policies will reward the achievement of long-term operating and strategic goals and could serve to encourage taking excessive risk.
+During 2016, we continued reviewing all elements of our executive compensation program, including the function and design of our annual incentive bonus and equity incentive programs.
+We also continued to evaluate the need for revisions to our executive compensation program to ensure our program is competitive with the companies with which we compete for executive talent and is appropriate for a public company, including the extent to which our compensation policies will reward the achievement of long-term operating and strategic goals and minimizing the extent to which they serve to encourage taking excessive risk.